-Buddha Quotes, Sayings and Words of Wisdom Quotes Directory >> Buddha Quotes Buddha, was born as prince Siddhartha Gautama, in northern India, in a place, which now is part of Nepal.
+Buddha Quotes, Sayings and Words of Wisdom.
+Quotes Directory >> Buddha Quotes Buddha, was born as prince Siddhartha Gautama, in northern India, in a place, which now is part of Nepal.

 ~E.E.
 Cummings I love to write.
 For years I wrote in journals and kept them stacked in piles on my shelves.
 One rainy winter evening when I was 25, I walked into the Bourgeois Pig bookshop on Franklin Boulevard in Los Angeles and saw a book next to the cash register written by Natalie Goldberg called Wild Mind.
 Natalie’s book was about writing practice.
 Set a timer and write without stopping your pen—without crossing out or editing.
 Writing in personal journals was my sacred time just for myself, to have permission to go wild, reach my depths, and be truly free.
 As fate would have it, I ended up taking a workshop with Natalie in Taos, New Mexico and we become friends.

 It is primarily distinguished from other Buddhist sects in that it deemphasises religious texts as means to reaching enlightenment and instead focuses on introspection.
 Zen emphasizes direct communication over the study of scripture.
 In the words of Alan Watts, a British philosopher and writer: "Zen does not confuse spirituality with thinking about God while one is peeling potatoes.
 Zen spirituality is just to peel the potatoes. " Zen Teachings & Beliefs All sentient beings have Buddha-nature.Knowledge can be acquired from all aspects of life.Such knowledge helps to achieve enlightenment.The six paramitas (perfections) are the six principles of enlightened living.
 Japanese Zen Buddhist Philosophy.
 First published Wed Jun 28, 2006; substantive revision Fri Oct 8, 2010 Zen aims at a perfection of personhood.

 To this end, sitting meditation called “za-zen” is employed as a foundational method of prāxis across the different schools of this Buddha-Way, through which the Zen practitioner attempts to embody non-discriminatory wisdom vis-à-vis the meditational experience known as “satori” (enlightenment).
 A process of discovering wisdom culminates in the experiential dimension in which the equality of thing-events is apprehended in discerning them.
 The most distinguishing feature of this school of the Buddha-Way is seen in its contention that wisdom, accompanied by compassion, is expressed in the everyday “life-world” when associating with one's self, people, and nature.
-Japanese Zen Buddhist Philosophy
+1. Tibetan Buddhism Archives.

 Sacred-Texts Buddhism Tibetan Buddhism Archives Here, in no particular order, are miscellaneous articles about Tibetan Buddhism from various sources on the Internet, mostly predating the World Wide Web.
-Tibetan Buddhism Archives